 AN EMU is on the loose after going missing from an animal shelter in a small Wiltshire town.

-The Foxley Road sanctuary fears that the male bird may have slipped into the River Avon at the bottom of its fenced field and been swept downstream due to the field being partially flooded.
+The Foxley Road sanctuary feared that the male bird may have slipped into the River Avon at the bottom of its fenced field and been swept downstream due to the field being partially flooded.

 A house-to-house garden search has been launched, and a drone has also been used to try to locate the bird.